akshit0201/dropbear/README.md

 `npm link` command inside the root directory can globalize the language on the local machine.
 The user can then type `dropbear` to access the CLI.

-At the moment basic arthimetic operations and variable assignment is supported.
+At the moment basic arthimetic operations and variable assignment are supported.

 Example: